Liberal Arts, M.L.A.

 Full-Time/Part-Time Status: Students complete the degree program through classes offered after 4:30 p.m.
 However, the program allows for flexibility and students are able to take courses at other times.
 The degree program can be completed on a full- or part-time basis.

 Continuous Enrollment: Students must maintain continuous enrollment.
-When a student knows that s/he will not register for the Fall or Spring term, s/he must submit a "Leave of Absence Request" form, found in TUportal under the Tools tab within “University Forms,” along with the $25 fee to the M.L.A. administrative office.
-If a student fails to register for two consecutive terms without submitting Leave of Absence forms, then s/he may be dismissed from the program for non-continuous enrollment.
+When a student knows that they will not register for the Fall or Spring term, they must submit a "Leave of Absence Request" form, found in TUportal under the Tools tab within "University Forms," along with the $25 fee to the MLA administrative office.
+If a student fails to register for two consecutive terms without submitting Leave of Absence forms, they may be dismissed from the program for non-continuous enrollment.

-Interdisciplinary Study: Students are introduced to interdisciplinary thinking through a range of "Topics" courses and encouraged to develop individual programs of study along interdisciplinary lines.
-Specific themes for all M.L.A. courses may change for any given academic term and depend on the instructor.
+Interdisciplinary Study: Students are introduced to interdisciplinary thinking through MLA 5011 Introduction to Interdisciplinary Studies, a graduate writing and research methods course that entails peer review and collaborative learning and culminates in a final project based on the course theme.
+Students also select from a range of MLA "Topics" courses while continuing to develop individual programs of study along interdisciplinary lines.
+Specific themes for all MLA courses may change for any given academic term depending on the instructor.
+In addition to completing the required MLA course, students may choose to concentrate their course of study by undertaking coursework outside of the MLA curriculum.

-Areas of Specialization: The M.L.A. program draws on faculty from across the range of disciplines in the College of Liberal Arts, with an emphasis on applied humanities, engaging such areas as arts and culture, media studies, public history, and social theory.
-Students may also choose to concentrate their course of study by taking courses outside of the M.L.A. curriculum, in addition to the required M.L.A courses.
+Areas of Specialization: The MLA program draws on faculty from across the range of disciplines in the College of Liberal Arts, with an emphasis on applied humanities, engaging such areas as arts and culture, media studies, public history and social theory.

 Financing Opportunities: Funding opportunities are not available.